ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 ## Testing the model
 1. Execute command `python test.py --board-id <YOUR BOARD ID>`
 2. The list of numbers that appear will correspond to actions.
 The zeroth action will be the first score, first action the second, and so on.
+3. The last number will correspond to the action index with the highest score.
-3. Test here to see how well it works in realtime.
+4. Test here to see how well it works in realtime.
 If it doesn't feel satisfactory,either retrain or re-record.

 ## Usage with BFiVRC
 To use the model within VRChat, add the launch argument `--enable-action` when running `main.py`.
+You can adjust how reactive the model is by adding another launch argument `--action-ema-multiplier <multiplier>`, where `<multiplier>` is defaulted to 5.0
 Here are the parameters that will be returned:
 - `BFI/MLAction/Action<ID>` (float [0.0, 1.0]) : The score of an action with the index `<ID>`.
 The higher the score, the higher chance the model thinks you are thinking this action.
 Example: `BFI/MLAction/Action7`
 - `BFI/MLAction/Action` (int) : The action index of the action that has the highest score.